RIAPS/interface.gridlabd/INSTALL.md

 Installation Instructions
 ===========================

 The steps below serve as a guide for installing the necessary packages to run the GridLAB-D interface.
 It assumes that the latest version of RIAPS is already installed.
 For instructions on how to install RIAPS please refer to https://riaps.isis.vanderbilt.edu/rdownloads.html.

+The instructions below have been tested on a Ubuntu 18.04 installation.

 FNCS Installation
 ------------------